Energy Boosting Green Smoothie

 Plus if you want, you can use organic fruits and vegetables When you make your own, you know exactly what you are getting!

 This clean dairy-free smoothie is also great for your skin and your body too!
 I offer a lot of options for ingredients.

 Coffee or other caffeine drinks are just not an option for me in the afternoon.

 Yet, I love something special to pick me up in the afternoons.
 This energy boosting green smoothie is perfect for me.

-It’s no secret I love coffee.
-Coffee doesn’t always love me though, especially if I drink a little too much or drink it too late in the day.
+It’s no secret I love coffee, however coffee doesn’t always love me, especially if I drink a little too much or drink it too late in the day.

 It has celery and cucumbers in it, in addition to the leafy greens and an orange.
 A little ginger gives it some snap and there you go.

 It’s super simple to make, refreshing, and gives you the feeling you are taking care of your body.

 Notes on Making an Energy Boosting Green Smoothie

 Start blender on slow, especially if you are using a high speed blender.
 This is so important.
 If you forget and go to high too quickly, sometimes the ingredients get stuck or worse the top can blow off and smoothie goes every where!